World Languages

 1 credit

 This course is recommended for students who wish to follow the Honors track toward AP Spanish.
 In this course, students learn to communicate in the past, present, and future timeframes within the three moods of the Spanish language: indicative, imperative, and subjunctive.
 They continue to develop their writing and speaking skills and their knowledge of culture.
 This is done through a variety of activities in which students have access to authentic audio and video materials.
 More advanced vocabulary topics at this level include the environment, health and wellness, and the world of work.
-In addition, students enhance their reading comprehension skills with the use of authentic novels.
+In addition, students enhance their reading comprehension skills with the use of authentic resources.
 Both formal and informal writing is developed through short compositions and journals.
-The course is taught entirely in Spanish, and students are expected to communicate solely in Spanish, using in context the grammar and the vocabulary they have learned together.
+The course is taught extensively in Spanish, and students are expected to communicate solely in Spanish, using in context the grammar and the vocabulary they have learned together.
+Students are expected to communicate in strings of sentences in their speech and in paragraph form in their writing.
+At the end of this level, students will achieve a proficiency of intermediate low as defined by the American Council of Teaching Foreign Languages.

-*Prerequisite: Spanish II or Spanish II–Honors, and permission of the department
+*Prerequisite: Spanish II and permission of the department

 Spanish IV